tolis-e/jboss-cli/README.md

 ## JBoss CLI
-Contains a Groovy JBoss CLI script to setup HTTP/HTTPS ports and install a certificate.
+Contains a Groovy JBoss CLI script to setup HTTP/HTTPS ports and enable SSL traffic on the Web connector.

 Execution: